 The principles of "revenue recognition" in company accounting are vague and open to interpretation.

 As a result, many businesses are confused, while others use creative accounting practices to take advantage of the grey areas which lawyers need to be aware of to avoid unwittingly being caught up in bad behaviour.
-For this reason, a new standard, IFRS 15, which came into effect in 2018, will force businesses into greater transparency and fuller disclosure.
+For this reason IFRS 15, which came into effect in 2018, will force businesses into greater transparency and fuller disclosure.

 Recording revenue – not as straightforward as you may thinkRevenue is the first line on an organisation’s statement of income and expenses.
 And on the face of it, nothing could be simpler than entering into this line the total amount of money the business earned from providing its goods and services.

 However, there are complex considerations that can affect this number.

 The key principle in accounting is that an organisation recognises revenue when it’s earned, not when the money is received.
 This means the model accounts for revenue when control of goods or services transfers to the customer, whether or not money has changed hands.

 This creates several grey areas.
 Let’s look at the three most common of these.

 The first major problem area for revenue recognition is multi-year transactions.
 Here are two examples:

 1: A building contractor agrees to build a house extension over eighteen months for a fixed fee.
 Should the contractor: